mahdiadham/mahdiadham/README.md

 </div>

 <h3>
-    ✅ Front-end developer with proven experience at Makin in helping companies create and maintain a better code base for reusability.
+    ✅ I'm a Front-end developer with proven experience at Makin in helping companies create and maintain a better code base for reusability.
     Passionate about learning and development and want to apply skills on a larger development team.
 Eager to tackle more complex problems